Thanks to GoGosqueeZ for inviting me to share some tips on how I help my family make healthy choices as part of the #GoGosqueeZSquad.

 Balance convenience with stuff that takes a little more prep-work.
 I’ll admit, standing around making lunches at 6:30 in the morning is not my favorite thing in the world.
 But I’ve learned to balance the work of making a healthy lunch with the convenience of some pack and go foods.
 Not every grab and go food is a good choice, though.
 Fruit snacks and pudding cups aren’t always the best pick.
 So I go for the easy stuff that’s still good for them.
 One of our lunchbox and on-the-go staples is the GoGosqueeZ pouches.
 They are perfect to throw in our lunches or our bag when we’re rushing out the door.
 They have all natural, simple ingredients with no artificial anything.
 They use high quality ingredients and they taste delicious–which means my kids are reaching for them again and again.
 So while I may be chopping vegetables and fruits and slapping together sandwiches, it’s nice to have some healthy, easy choices, too.
 Each time I prepare something healthy, I convince myself we will check out this site https://www.parramattadentist.sydney/ less frequently.
 I can see that my children have less issues with teeth than I used to have in my childhood.
 So, I believe I do everything the right way.

-The more I put these things into practice, the more they become second nature for our family.
+The more I put these things into practice, include some exercising like kids cycling and the more they become second nature for our family.
 And the more we all crave the good stuff.
 I’m excited to start off the new year with new inspiration and motivation to keep this family growing healthy and strong.

 Disclaimer: This post is #sponsored by GoGosqueeZ.
 All opinions are my own.
 Even better, we were already using and loving these! #GoGosqueeZSquad